Sender749/Adv.-filter-bot/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## 🏆 Special Recognition

-- [Silicon-Developer](t.me/Silicon_Official) for special effort to make this happened.
-- [Its-Razz](t.me/Its_Razz) For His Support in Code.
+# Credits 🎉

+- **Silicon-Developer** 😎 – Rewrote the ENTIRE code from start to finish and added Many powerful new features!
+- **[@Its_Raazz](https://t.me/Its_Raazz)** – Big help with Movie Updates, Fsub, and improvements in many functions.
-- [Authors](https://github.com/Silicon-Developer/Auto-Filter-Bot/blob/SiliconBotz/credit.txt) For their Special Effort in Public Contribution.
+- **[@MR_Spidy](https://t.me/MR_Spidy)** – Thanks a ton for the Refer feature!
+[Authors](https://github.com/Silicon-Developer/Auto-Filter-Bot/blob/SiliconBotz/credit.txt) For their Special Effort in Public Contribution.
-- [Contributors](https://github.com/HA-Bots/Auto-Filter-Bot/graphs/contributors) For their Support to make it better.
+- [Contributors](https://github.com/Silicon-Developer/Auto-Filter-Bot/graphs/contributors) For their Support to make it better.
 - And All Who Help us in This Journey.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">